-Grief and death are two painful words and no one should experience them suddenly.
+Grief and death are two painful words, and no one should experience them suddenly.
 This pandemic has made many families go through the pain of losing a loved one.
 My friend Grace curated a list for such families and she was kind enough to let me use some recommendations in my posts.
-You can check the Instagram post here CLICK HERE
+You can check out the Instagram post here CLICK HERE.

 When I was researching books for grief, I could find many international books.
 But, there were only a handful of books written by Indian authors.
 I am adding those books below and if you come across more books from Indian authors, don’t forget to drop the name’s in the comments.
 I will add them to the list.